trans/trans.github.com/_posts/2011-09-10-is-it-an-attribute.md

 Does the addition of #to_s invalidate #x as an accessor and thus as an attribute?
 Is that the case even if @x is *supposed* to be a string?

-More confusing still, since Ruby methods can be rewritten at any time there is the opposite possibility that what appears as an attribute is not actually an accessor method as all.
+More confusing still, since Ruby methods can be rewritten at any time, there is the opposite possibility that what appears as an attribute is not actually an accessor method as all.
 Experienced Rubyists know that Ruby issues a warning when a method overwrites another method --even one created via an `attr` method.
-But it's just a warning and really a minor one at that.
-This can cause some very basic confusion if an attribute is overwritten by a method that does not simply access the object's state.
+But it's just a warning and a fairly minor one at that.
+This can cause some very basic confusion if an attribute is overwritten by a method.

 Ruby's common documentation tools make this issue very easy to see.
 Take a class defined as follows: